snorlax95/Goofy-SQL/README.md

 # build
-install pyinstaller
-cd into app
+cd into bin
-pyinstaller main.spec
+command: . build.sh

-(build should then be available in dist folder, main.exe)
+(build should then be available in dist folder, main.exe or main.app)